01-ai/Yi/README.md

   - [Yi-34B-Chat-Playground](https://replicate.com/01-ai/yi-34b-chat) (Replicate)

-##### Chat with Yi
+##### 🙋‍♀️ Chat with Yi

-🙋‍♀️ If you want to chat with Yi, you can use one of these online services, which offer the similar user experience:
+ If you want to chat with Yi, you can use one of these online services, which offer a similar user experience:

 - [Yi-34B-Chat](https://huggingface.co/spaces/01-ai/Yi-34B-Chat) (Yi official on Hugging Face)
   - No registration is required.